Introduction

 2. Key tax obligations include registering for VAT if turnover exceeds thresholds, paying tax on profits, and filing annual corporation tax returns for limited companies.

-3. Good accounting software options for small businesses include XERO, QuickBooks and Sage.
+3. Good software options for small businesses include XERO, QuickBooks and Sage.
 These help with tasks like invoicing, reporting, and automating bookkeeping.

-4. Top accounting challenges for small businesses include lack of time, finding an accountant, and not separating personal and business finances.
+4. Top challenges for small businesses include lack of time, finding an accountant, and not separating personal and business finances.
 Getting organised early with accounting helps avoid issues.

 Conclusion